 Which One is Right for You?

 If you are often rushed in the morning, then you might appreciate the ease of the occasional coffee pod brew up.
 I’m often rushed.
 I really like being able to get my coffee fix without having to drop by a cafe.
-Only the Breville won’t let me do this.
+And only the Breville won’t let me do this.

 Now, you might not come to the same conclusion as I have.
 With these three quality brewers, each choice is a great one.
 Whether you base your choice on size, color, ability to brew from a pod or fresh ground, you will be happy with your choice.